Why Did the Life Insurance Company File an Interpleader Lawsuit?

 • Do not ignore court documents

-• Understand that the dispute is now in court
+• Understand that the dispute is now active litigation

 • Act promptly to protect your claim